 The purpose of the clubs is to teach traditional, high quality karate to any student willing to learn.
 Both clubs are open, friendly and family oriented.
-The chief instructor, Dave, has been practising karate for over 35 years and teaching it for over 25 years.

 Questions to Ask